-Concentration Advisers: Edward Kannyo and Dongryul Kim

-The international relations concentration introduces students to the complexities and shifting trends of international affairs, with an opportunity to study the significance of at least one aspect of the international system.
+Edward Kannyo, Concentration Adviser (585) 475-4658, exkgsm@rit.edu Dongryul Kim, Concentration Adviser (585) 475-4194, dxkgsm@rit.edu The international relations concentration introduces students to the complexities and shifting trends of international affairs, with an opportunity to study the significance of at least one aspect of the international system.
 We live in an increasingly interdependent world.
-Many career tracks will carry RIT graduates into the multicultural arena of international transactions, which know no borders.
+Many career tracks will carry graduates into the multicultural arena of international transactions, which know no borders.
 Many emerging problems require international approaches if they are to be managed in the future.
-This concentration offers the prospect of serving their future needs.

-0507-442 Contemporary Middle East
+Contemporary Middle East

-0507-444 Strategy and Diplomacy of Europe
+Strategy and Diplomacy of Europe

-0507-488 Modern Germany
+Modern Germany

-0513-425 Politics and the Life Sciences
+Politics and the Life Sciences

-0513-426 Cyberpolitics
+Cyberpolitics

-0513-427 Evolutionary International Relations
+Evolutionary International Relations

-0513-428 Evolution and the Law
+Evolution and the Law

-0513-429 Primate Politics
+Primate Politics

-0513-441 Politics in China
+Politics in China

-0513-443 Politics of Russia
+Politics of Russia

-0513-446 Politics in Developing Countries
+Politics in Developing Countries

-0513-447 Human Rights/Global Perspectives
+Human Rights/Global Perspectives

-0513-449 Special Topics in Political Science
+Special Topics in Political Science

-0513-453 American Foreign Policy
+American Foreign Policy

-0513-461 Comparative Politics
+Comparative Politics

-0513-467 Modern Korea
+Modern Korea

-0513-484 Government and Politics of Africa
+Government and Politics of Africa

-0513-486 Comparative Politics in Latin America
+Comparative Politics in Latin America

-0513-487 International Law and Organization
+International Law and Organization

-0513-488 War and the State
+War and the State

-0513-489 Terrorism and Political Violence
+Terrorism and Political Violence

-0513-490 International Political Economy
+International Political Economy

-0513-491 Politics of the Middle East
+Politics of the Middle East

-0513-492 Religion and International Politics
+Religion and International Politics

-0513-493 Global Politics and the Environment
+Global Politics and the Environment

-0513-494 Comparative Public Policy
+Comparative Public Policy

-0513-496 Government and Politics in East Asia
+Government and Politics in East Asia